• REVISIT ES-SCLC

 • Pregnant or breastfeeding females

-FOSUN IS COMMITTED TO ADDRESSING HEALTH DISPARITIES AND IMPROVING HEALTH EQUITY
+FOSUN IS COMMITTED TO ADDRESSING HEALTH DISPARITIES AND IMPROVE HEALTH EQUITY

-• The ASTRIDE trial inclusion and recruitment policy has been designed to be inclusive of underserved communities and to reflect the diverse population in the U.S.
+• The ASTRIDE trial inclusion and recruitment policy has been designed to be inclusive of underserved communities and to reflect the diverse population in the U.S.7

 • Patient population: